exasol/virtual-schema-common-lua/doc/developer_guide/developer_guide.md

 mvn com.github.jeluard:plantuml-maven-plugin:generate
 ```

-The resulting SVG files are located under [target/plantuml](../../target/plantuml).
+The resulting SVG files are located under `target/plantuml`.
 They contain links for drilling down.

-Since the model contains all imporant information, here just a very short summary.
+Since the model contains all important information, here just a very short summary.

 1. VSCL provides a base library for writing your own Virtual Schemas in Lua
 1. The resulting package is available as LuaRocks package `virtual-schema-common-lua`